Multi-robot task allocation for safe planning against stochastic hazard dynamics: Problem formulation and statement

 \textbf{Robot motion.} The set of possible inputs correspond to the direction the robot can move: $U=\allowbreak\{\text{Stay},\allowbreak\,\text{North},\allowbreak\,\text{East},\allowbreak\,\text{South},\allowbreak\,\text{West}\}$.
 Thus, $d_\text{Stay}=(0,0),\ d_\text{North}=(0,1),\ d_\text{East}=(1,0),\ d_\text{South}=(0,-1),\ d_\text{West}=(-1,0)$.
 In each position $x \in X$, the set of $U(x)=\left\{u \in U\,\rvert\,x+d_u \in X\right\} \subseteq U,$ are the inputs available to the robot.
 The motion of the robot is defined by a stochastic transition kernel $x^{k+1} \sim \tau_X\left(\cdot\,\rvert\,x^k,u^k\right)$, $k \in \{0,1,\dots\}$ with initial position $x^0\in X$, where $\tau_X: X \times X \times U \rightarrow [0,1]$ denotes the probability of transiting from $x^k \in X$ at time step $k$ to $x^{k+1} \in N(x)$ at $k+1$ under control input $u^k \in U(x^k)$.
-The stochastic model accounts for potential uncertainty of the robot control.
-A deterministic robot dynamic can be considered by defining $\tau_X$ as\looseness=-1
+The stochastic model accounts for potential uncertainty of the robot control.\footnote{A deterministic robot dynamic can be considered by defining $\tau_X$ as\looseness=-1 }

 \textbf{Hazard spread.} Let $Y=2^X$ be the hazard state space.
-Each element $y \in Y$ denotes a set of contaminated cells, which is a subset of $X$.
+Each element $y \in Y$ denotes a set of hazardous cells.
 The stochastic Markov process $y^{k+1} \sim \tau_Y\left(\cdot \,\rvert\,y^k\right)$, $k \in \{0,1,\dots\}$ defines the hazard evolution dynamics with transition kernel $\tau_Y: Y \times Y \rightarrow [0,1]$ from state $y^k \in Y$ at time step $k$ to $y^{k+1} \in Y$ at time step $k+1$.
 Detailed dynamics of the transition kernel depends on the modeling assumptions.
-For example, in the case of fire, an estimation of the probability of fire spread from a given grid to the neighboring grids can be used to derive $\tau_Y$ from~\cite{beer1990fire,tymstra2010development, cheng2011dynamic,wood2016automaton}.
+For example, in the case of fire, an estimation of the probability of fire spread from a given grid to the neighboring grids can be used to derive $\tau_Y$ from~\cite{beer1990fire,tymstra2010development,wood2016automaton}.
+Details on our specific modelling choice for the numerical studies are provided in Appendix~\ref{sec:apx_tau_Y_model}.